 La Miserere: an opening programme, a mothers grief

 Following the Battle of Fromelles the Laing household of “Kaituna” in McLeod Street, Mosman, were told their only son William Laing was missing.
-After months without news, his mother Sarah wrote in “great anxiety and suspense” to ask about her son.
+After months without news, his mother Sarah wrote in a state of great anxiety and suspense:

-Her letter is 1 of 1000’s of digitised files with the Australian Red Cross Wounded and Missing Enquiry Bureau.
-It was written on the back of a pamphlet for the opening of Taronga Park Zoological Gardens.
+Her letter is one of thousands of digitised files with the Australian Red Cross Wounded and Missing Enquiry Bureau.
+It was written on the back of a pamphlet for the opening of Taronga Park Zoological Gardens on 07/08/1916.

 Taronga’s other inhabitants